marcgg/marcgg.github.com/manager-readme.md

 ### Work From Home

 I strongly believe that my team should operate correctly even if everyone is remote, and I generally have a bias in favour of remote work.

-Before going remote, you usually have to send me a work from home request.
-If you do it a few days a month I will always validate them.
-If you want to work remotely more regularly, let's talk about it.
-If you want to be fully working from home, that's another discussion that might require a contract renegotiation.

-I will assume the following and if you respect them, remote work won't be a topic of discussion between us:

-- You talked to your team and other people that might need you
-- You made sure to be reachable & have a sufficient internet connection
-- You will be present in all meetings you were supposed to be in
-- You will actually work :)
+There are probably already rules in place regarding this, so I expect you to respect those rules.
+If you disagree with said rules, let's discuss it.

 ### Holidays